WeissShahar/PowerPoint_to_Manim/Work_Log.md

 * For most shapes, the library did not return values for these attributes.
 * In a few cases, I was able to retrieve some information by navigating the pptx hierarchy, but the results were inconsistent.

 Following Week 6, each week included attempts to resolve this issue.
-These attributes are critical to replicating the exact presentation in Manim, and I have been continually researching and testing various solutions to overcome these challenges (More on that later).
+These attributes are critical to replicating the exact presentation in Manim, and I have been continually researching and testing various solutions to overcome these challenges (More on that in the Achivments_And_issues.md file).

 ---